 One of the ways my PTSD manifests itself is through touch aversion.
 When I’m touched (especially by a stranger), I experience physical symptoms.
 My heart rate rises, my breathing shallows, I become dizzy, I grind my teeth, I sweat, my pulse hammers in my ears so I can’t hear properly.
 Often, I freeze, completely debilitated by terror.
 Sometimes, I lash out, verbally or physically.
 This is not a comfortable feeling.

 Yet, because of the Broken Girl Cured by Love narrative, I’ve put myself in this position time and time again.
 I’ve retraumatized myself while I search for The One To Defeat The Nightmares.
-I’ve spent nights with men I was revolted by hoping that this time I’ll find him.
+I’ve spent nights with people I was revolted by hoping this time I’ll find The One.
 This time, the Magical Cure Love will save me from my PTSD.
 I’ve numbed myself with drugs and alcohol while I try to find The One Who Wields the Cure Love, hoping that when I do I’ll be able to be touched without the need for chemical alteration.

 It has not and will not ever happen.
 Love is not a cure for PTSD.
 That doesn’t mean there isn’t hope; it simply means this narrative is not the “hope” people like me need.
 The lie of this single story has damaged me, and I don’t think it takes much extrapolation to understand it could damage other people, or to see the damage done could be more extreme than it has been in my case.

 One of the main takeaways from my weekend workshop is that words are powerful, more powerful than we might realize.
 As writers, we have a responsibility to our readers and that is to tell the Truth as best we can.
 It’s not easy, and it’s not always pretty, but it is our duty to try, to put in the work, and to hopefully do no harm.